Last Updated on April 9, 2021

 The exhibition will be the first in the museum’s new 2,750-square-foot mezzanine gallery, which is currently under construction.
 In keeping with The Main’s goal to reveal the raw beauty of the historic Hellman building and efficiently use existing space, the museum is transforming space on the mezzanine level into an open-plan gallery with concrete floors, open ceilings, original intact brick walls, and 40 feet of glass windows overlooking the first-floor gallery.
-Visitors will access the space via a new steel staircase in the first-floor gallery.

 The museum is working with Downtown L.A.–based architectural firm Land Office and principal architect Nora Gordon on the next phase of the museum’s development, which includes the new mezzanine gallery, an artist-in-residence studio complex featuring five studios, and staff offices.
 In October 2016, The Main opened the first Beta Main space, a 3,500-square-foot gallery on the ground floor level of the museum.
 The addition of the new mezzanine gallery will bring the museum’s current total square footage of public space to 6,250 square feet and total overall square footage to 11,500.
 The museum will continue to open additional spaces of its total 100,000-square-foot complex in phases over the coming years.

 New Commission of Work by Dora De Larios